-Implant-supported bridges offer more security while also strengthening and preserving the jaw bone.
-Titanium posts which are surgically implanted in the jaw serve as replacement tooth roots.
-An implant-supported bridge will still restore your ability to chew and speak comfortably, but like traditional restorations, it will need to be replaced eventually.
-Implants, on the other hand, are a permanent fixture that can last the rest of your life.
+Meanwhile, implant-supported bridges are held in place by titanium posts that are surgically implanted in the jaw.
+Dental implants serve as replacement tooth roots.
+An implant-supported bridge can restore your ability to chew and speak comfortably, but like a traditional bridge, it will need to be replaced eventually.
+The implants themselves can last the rest of your life with proper care.

 Implant-supported bridges are widely considered the gold standard in tooth replacement because they prevent jawbone recession and require no alteration of healthy teeth.